-- Green home remodel: Salvage and reuse — guide with information about how to rethink remodeling.
+- Residential remodeling guide — Information about how to rethink remodeling.

 - ReUSE MN — an organization dedicated to educating people on the benefits of reuse, has created a website that allows you to quickly search for specific used items.
 Check out their Pinterest and Facebook pages.

 - National Association of Productivity & Professional Organizers – MN Chapter — Find an organizer who can help you make better use of what you have or help you find donation options.